UIM-Showdown/uim-showdown-discord-bot/README.md

 * **showdown-bot-poc.py:** Runner script for the bot, reads config file and command-line input, constructs a ShowdownBot object, and calls run() on it.
 * **showdownbot/showdownbot.py:** Defines the ShowdownBot class, which is a wrapper for the discord.py library's "Bot" class, contains most event logic, and defines command handler methods that act as the entry points for actions triggered by slash commands.
-* **approvalrequest.py:** Defines the ApprovalRequest class, which contains information for a submission made via the bot.
+* **submissions.py:** Defines the Submission class, which contains information for a submission made via the bot.
 Also contains serializer/deserializer methods for the class so that a submission can be included within the text of a Discord message (this is used to store state between when a submission is made and when it is approved).
 * **approvalhandlers.py:** Defines a number of classes that inherit from the ApprovalHandler ABC.
-These classes define a "requestApproved" method that acts as a callback for when a request is approved, and generally involve writing new rows to the submission sheet.
+These classes define a "submissionApproved" method that acts as a callback for when a submission is approved, and generally involve writing new rows to the submission sheet.
 * **googlesheetclient.py:** Defines the GoogleSheetClient class for interfacing with the bingo info/submission sheets.
 * **errors.py:** Defines the BingoUserError class, which inherits from Exception and represents an exception that is caused by user error (e.g. invalid input)